 In the grocery store, we will find different almond products like almond butter, almond milk, and different flavored almonds.
 However, when choosing an almond product, always read the Nutrition Facts label.

 Be careful of the sugar and sodium which might come from specific flavorings.
-Also, be careful of the sugar and carb content in nuts which are covered with chocolate.
+Also, be careful of the sugar and carb content in nuts that are covered with chocolate.

 The good thing about almonds is that they are versatile, so there are different ways to include them in our diet.